dotnet add package magic.lambda.crypto --version 16.11.5

 raw byte array, instead of its base64 encoded equivalent.

-RSA is asymmetric cryptography, implying a different key is used for decrypting the data, than that which was used to encrypt the data.
-This project also supports symmetric cryptography, more specifically the AES encryption algorithm.
+RSA is asymmetric cryptography, implying a different key is used for decrypting the data than the key that was used to encrypt the data.
+Hyperlambda also supports symmetric cryptography, more specifically the AES encryption algorithm.
 This algorithm requires the same key to decrypt some content that was used to encrypt the data, and the key must either be 128, 192 or 256 bits long.
 Below is an example.

 crypto.aes.encrypt:Howdy, this is cool password:Howdy World this is a passphrase that guarantees 256 bits strength crypto.aes.decrypt:x:- password:Howdy World this is a passphrase that guarantees 256 bits strength